Chapter 13 Bankruptcy Attorneys in Washington, D.C.

 How Chapter 13 Bankruptcy Works

 Chapter 13 bankruptcy may be an ideal debt relief solution for those who do not qualify for Chapter 7 bankruptcy or those who are concerned about losing certain properties and assets that may be liquidated under Chapter 7.
-Chapter 13 bankruptcy may also work for you if you have debts that cannot be discharged, such as child support payments or certain student loans, and you wish to pay these debts off in three or five years.
+Chapter 13 bankruptcy may also work for you if you have debts that cannot be discharged, such as child support payments, and you wish to pay these debts off in three or five years.

 Generally speaking, Chapter 13 bankruptcy goes as follows with the assistance of one of our attorneys: